The King’s Learning Experience

 Information does not mean knowledge and knowledge does not always lead to deeper learning.
 In today’s world with information everywhere, it is essential that our pupils are challenged in the classrooms, debating chambers and forums to turn what they have discovered into something useful, meaningful and lasting.

-The School works hard to ensure that every pupil is enabled to reach their potential and is proactive in initiating and maintaining regularly reviewed programmes to meet this end.
-Educational Support is provided for pupils with mild needs usually consisting of one individual lesson a week.
-All pupils are taught how to plan and carry out their revision and are given Revision Calendars to assist them.
-In the Fifth and 6b years detailed Study Guides are given along with the Calendars.
+The school works hard to ensure that every student is enabled to reach their potential and is proactive in initiating and maintaining regularly reviewed programmes to meet this end.
+Learning Enhancement is also provided for pupils with mild needs, usually consisting of small group coaching.
+All students in the school are taught revision and study skills through the Life Matters programme.

-Educational Support is best delivered as part of the wider School community and so close liaison is maintained with Housemasters & Housemistresses, Tutors, subject teachers, and the Health Centre.
-Staff are encouraged to refer any pupil who might benefit from individual support and pupils may also self-refer.
+Learning Enhancement is best delivered in full integration with the academic and pastoral staff, and we work closely with all the Housemasters and Housemistresses, Tutors, subject teachers and the Health Centre.
+Teachers are encouraged to refer any student who might benefit from individual support and pupils may also self-refer through the VLE.

-The Educational Support staff are able to assess pupils for examination access arrangements and the SENCO makes the application for any eligible pupil who meets JCQ criteria for extra time provision.
+The Learning Enhancement staff are all qualified teachers.
+We are able to assess students for examination access arrangements and the SENDCo makes the application for any student who meets the JCQ criteria for access arrangements in exams.

 The School Library is a vibrant centre of information, serving pupils’ needs appropriately in this digital age.
 We are proud of our impressive book collection (some 30,000 titles are on the shelves) and many journals are available in printed as well as electronic format.
 We also have access to a wide range of digital resources, such as subscription databases, which enable readers to find the most current, relevant and reliable information available.